Computing the non-properness set of real polynomial maps in the plane

 Let $f:\KK^2\to\KK^2$ be a dominant polynomial map sending $(0,0)$ to $(\KK^*)^2$.
-The main goal of this section is to describe the Jelonek set in terms of the multiplicities and the existence of solutions of systems resulting from suitable toric transformation of $f$.
-This will allows to express the Jelonek set as the union of easier-to-compute sets.
-The results of this section correspond to a substantial part of the correctness proof of the main algorithm in Sec.~\ref{sec:mult-set-computation}.
+The main goal of this section is to describe $\cJ_f$ in terms of the multiplicities and the existence of solutions of polynomial systems resulting from suitable toric transformation of $f$.
+The results of this section contribute to the correctness proof of the main algorithm in Sec.~\ref{sec:mult-set-computation}.

-We keep using $A_1$, $A_2$, and $A$ to denote $\NP(f_1)$, $\NP(f_2)$, and $\NP(f_1) \oplus \NP(f_2)$, respectively.
-First, we explain how to perform a suitable toric change of variables for every edge of $A$ that allows us to efficiently compute the solutions of the corresponding transformed polynomial systems.
-Then, we introduce the \tmult sets corresponding to these solutions and we express the Jelonek set as their union.